October 17, 2013

 The head collar is similar in principle to a horse's halter.
 One strap of the collar fits around your dog's neck and sits high on the head, just behind the ears.
 The other strap of the collar forms a loop around your dog's muzzle.
 The leash attaches to ring at bottom of muzzle loop.

-The head collar is good for strong, energetic dogs that both jump and pull.
-Because the halter is around your dog's muzzle, instead of neck, your dog loses a great deal of leverage and he will be unable to pull on the leash with the full weight of his body.
+The head collar is good for strong, energetic dogs who both jump and pull.
+Because the halter is around your dog's muzzle, instead of them neck, your dog loses a great deal of leverage, and they will be unable to pull on the leash with the full weight of their body.

 It may take some time, patience, and lots of treats to get your dog accustomed to wearing a head collar.
-Put it on him for short periods until your dog is comfortable in the collar.
-Then he should only wear it when you are taking him out on a leash.
-Don’t leave the head collar on your dog all the time; eventually he will manage to pull off the muzzle loop and use it as his chew toy!
+Put it on them for short periods until your dog is comfortable in the collar.
+Then they should only wear it when you are taking them out on a leash.
+Don’t leave the head collar on your dog all the time; eventually they will manage to pull off the muzzle loop and use it as their chew toy!

 Some trainers use aversive collars to train "difficult" dogs with correction or punishment.
 These collars rely on physical discomfort or even pain to teach the dog what not to do.
-They suppress the unwanted behavior but don't teach him what the proper one is.
+They suppre the unwanted behavior, but they don't teach them what the proper behavior is.
 At best, they are unpleasant for your dog, and at worst, they may cause your dog to act aggressively and even bite you.
 Positive training methods should always be your first choice.
+Learn the techniques »

-Unlike the martingale collar, there is no way to control how much the choke chain tightens so it's possible to choke or strangle your dog.
-It can also cause other problems, too, such as injuries to the trachea and esophagus, blood vessels in the eyes, neck sprains, nerve damage, fainting, transient paralysis, and even death.
+Unlike the martingale collar, there is no way to control how much the choke chain tightens, so it's possible to choke or strangle your dog.
+It can also cause other problems, too, such as injuries to the trachea and esophagus, injuries to blood vessels in the eyes, neck sprains, nerve damage, fainting, transient paralysis, and even death.

-It is best for your dog to avoid using a choke chain.
+It is best for your dog if you avoid using a choke chain.
 More humane collars and good obedience training should make it unnecessary to resort to this aversive collar.